kflint98/Census_Project/Visualization/K-NN.md

   1 4449 1137
   2   82  372
 ```
-As you can see, the accuracy of the model increased significantly when the data was partitioned to keep the ratio of income brackets intact across the training, validation, and test sets.
-We observed an increase of about 10% total accuracy of our knn model due to this change.
+As you can see, the accuracy of the model increased slightly when the data was partitioned to keep the ratio of income brackets intact across the training, validation, and test sets.